History 4+1 Pathway

 Extracurricular Learning

-From opportunities like Moot Court and Model UN, to the Washington Center Internship Program, there's plenty of ways to get involved in campus activities.
-Get involved in the undergraduate research symposium and expand your learning through interdisciplinary collaboration with other majors.
+From opportunities like Moot Court, the Washington Center Internship Program, and the Phi Alpha Theta Honor Society, there's plenty of ways to get involved in campus activities.
+Join the undergraduate research symposium, present your work, or collaborate with other departments by adding a minor.

 Read more about: Extracurricular Learning